liyoumin/Trade-tarrifs-impacts-on_Chinnese_dairy/README.md

 Data and Period Definitions

-Using the provided dataset of U.S. dairy exports to China (monthly data), we segmented the timeline into four key policy phases and computed monthly price and quantity outcomes for each:
+we segmented the timeline into four key policy phases and computed monthly price and quantity outcomes for each:
   Control (Baseline): June 2018 – This single month represents the immediate pre-trade-war baseline (just before retaliatory tariffs fully took hold).
   Trade War: July 2018 – June 2019, covering roughly the first year of the U.S.–China trade war when retaliatory tariffs on U.S. dairy were in effect.
   COVID: June 2020 – June 2021, capturing the first year of the COVID-19 pandemic.
 Notably, this period followed the Phase One trade deal (signed Jan 2020) when China began tariff exclusions for U.S. dairy products,    significantly lowering effective tariffs by March 2020 apps.fas.usda.gov.